|

 Cut ears require extra care (for at least 1 week) and costs

-around $350 to have done.
+around $400 to have done.
 We

-do not provide ear cutting as a service because our puppies leave us at 8 weeks of age and the vet will want
+do not provide ear cutting as a service because our puppies leave us at

 ears that you like.
 Therefore it is in our best interest not to provide this service because the puppy's ears